obiwanjacobi/Zsharp/docs/modules/import.md

 # Import

-When the code in the file depends on code located in a different module, the `import` pragma can be used to declare the location of that dependency.
+When the code in the file depends on code located in a different module, the `import` directive can be used to declare the location of that dependency.

 This import example indicates that the code uses one or more functions from the standard math (library) module.